MohamedTBadr/3DOS-C1T2-Organizo/README.md

 ```
 ## Subscription plans
 ```
-It dynamically shows the plans available for upgrade based on the user’s current plan It has a section that shows a neat comparison of the plans that shows up regardless of the current plan
+It dynamically shows the plans available for upgrade based on the user’s plan It has a section that shows a neat comparison of the plans that shows up regardless of the current plan
 ```
 ## Payment
 ```